 - Scalability.
 Even though right now, your data amount might be small, it’s better to prepare your system for future potential growth, because adjusting your project’s architecture once the product is alive is not an easy thing to do.

 - Ensemble modeling.
-The idea here is when you use two or more algorithms at the same time to sync their results and get more precise results.
+The idea here is that you use two or more algorithms at the same time to sync their results and get more precise results.

-There is a lot of specific terms when it comes to machine learning.
+There are a lot of specific terms when it comes to machine learning.
 Let’s stop for a moment to take a look at the terms and understand what they mean.